 After four and a half hours of special effects, overblown dialogue, and acting that makes you wonder if the cast are physically capable of corpsing, you are left with a sequence of stories that set out with one single goal and accomplished it.
 The style, and commitment to its ludicrous origins, only become bolder and less unapologetic as it goes along.
 It has a through-story that actually makes sense and is interesting, and it has something to say (even if that might have started out as an unintended side effect).
 For those who can appreciate it, the whole run is Treasure, and that is something that only a handful of other series (such as The Evil Dead, Re-Animator, and Maniac Cop), have managed to accomplish.

-NB: one of the captions is from the series, good luck guessing which one it is without seeing the films first!
+NB: one of the captions is the actual line from the series, good luck guessing which one it is without seeing the films first!